telerik/blazor-ui/form/remote-validation/readme.md

 In such cases, you should notify the user that the operation failed and suggest appropriate actions.

-Handling the errors as appropriate for your application.

 ## Sample Details

 In this sample, the WebAPI backend does not allow the user to leave the Description field empty if **Defense** classification is selected.
 In the other cases, the Description field is not required.